History of the Dominican Republic: The era of Trujillo 1931–1961

-On June 14, 1959, leftist Dominican exiles launched an invasion of the Dominican Republic from Cuba with the hope of overthrowing the Trujillo regime.
-Trujillo's forces quickly routed the invaders at Constanza.
-A week later, another group of invaders in two yachts were intercepted on the north coast and blasted by mortar fire and bazookas from the shore.
-Trujillo's planes, operating from San Isidro, zoomed low over the yachts and shot rockets, killing most of the invaders.
-A few survivors managed to swim to the shore and escape into the forest; the military used napalm to get them out.
+On June 14, 1959, Dominican exiles, sponsored by the Cuban government, launched an invasion of the Dominican Republic from Cuba, landing by plane at Constanza, where they were quickly defeated by the Anti-Communist Foreign Legion of the Caribbean.
+A week later, another group of invaders in two yachts were intercepted on the north coast, where Trujillo's planes killed most of the invaders.
+A few survivors managed to swim to the shore and escape into the forest, but the military employed napalm to get them out.
 Of a count of 224 invaders, 217 were killed and seven captured.
 The leaders of the invasion were taken aboard a Dominican Air Force plane and then pushed out in mid-air, falling to their deaths.
+The invasion force consisted of Dominicans, Cubans, Venezuelans, Spaniards, Guatemalans, and Americans.
+In October 1960, Trujillo supported 1,000 Cuban insurgents in the Escambray Rebellion, but they were defeated by the Cuban government.

-In August 1960, the Organization of American States (OAS) imposed diplomatic sanctions against the Dominican Republic as a result of Trujillo's complicity in an attempt to assassinate Venezuelan president Rómulo Betancourt with a car bomb.
-Betancourt had been involved in the 1959 Cuba-based invasion of the Dominican Republic.
+In 1957, Trujillo created S.I.M.
+(Military Intelligence Service), a secret police and death squad, headed by Johnny Abbes García, who briefly operated in Cuba, Mexico, Guatemala, New York, Costa Rica, and Venezuela.
+On June 24, 1960, as Venezuelan president Rómulo Betancourt was en route to preside over a military parade in Caracas, S.I.M. agents detonated nearly 30 kg of explosives packed into two suitcases within a parked car nearby; Betancourt was injured, and Colonel Ramón Armas Perez, the chauffeur, and a bystander were killed.
+Investigation revealed that the ammonium nitrate bomb had been assembled in Ciudad Trujillo and that the operation was orchestrated by Abbes.
+In August 1960, the Organization of American States (OAS) imposed economic sanctions against the Dominican Republic as a result of Trujillo's complicity in the nearly successful assassination attempt.

 The United States broke diplomatic relations with the Dominican Republic on August 26, 1960, and in January 1961 suspended the export of trucks, parts, crude oil, gasoline and other petroleum products.
 U.S. President Dwight D. Eisenhower also took advantage of OAS sanctions to cut drastically purchases of Dominican sugar.
 This action ultimately cost the Dominican Republic almost $22,000,000 in lost revenues at a time when its economy was in a rapid decline.
 Trujillo threatened to align with the Communist world in response to U.S. and Latin American rejection of his regime.
 La Voz Dominicana and Radio Caribe began attacking the U.S. in Marxian terms, and the Dominican Communist Party was legalized.
-The United States government turned to the Central Intelligence Agency to devise a plan to kill Trujillo.
+The United States government enlisted the CIA to devise a plan to kill Trujillo.